SovereignCloudStack/docs/community/tools/zuul.md

 ## Zuul CI/CD pipelines and project gating

-Since we are expecting a lot of pipelines beeing created and used GitHub actions won't keep up well.
+Since we are expecting a lot of pipelines being created and used GitHub actions won't keep up well.
 We also expect cross-repository and even cross-project dependencies.
 Therefore we decided to use Zuul as our main pipeline solution.